j624364/asca-rust/doc.md

 ASCA supports digraphs; where two characters are joined by `◌͡◌`or `◌͜◌` or alternatively `^`.
 I.e. `d͡ʒ` can be represented as `d^ʒ`.

-Clicks are not separated by a joining character.
-I.e. `kʘ` not `k^ʘ`.
+Clicks are preceded by a velar or uvular plosive/nasal, denoting place of rear articulation, voicing, and nasality.
+These are not joined by a tie.
+I.e. `ŋʘ` not `ŋ^ʘ` or `ʘ`.

+Doubly articulated stops, such as `ɡ͡b`,  are not supported.

+In the event that ASCA is unable to render a segment in IPA, `�` will be used in its place.

-A full list of supported base phones and diacritics can be found [here](https://bit.ly/3sHjqvA).
+A full list of supported base phones and diacritics (with their values) can be found [here](https://bit.ly/3sHjqvA).

 ### Special Characters